iaptic/react-native-iaptic-tutorial/tutorial-step1.md

 ## Introduction

 This tutorial will guide you through integrating in-app purchases (IAP) into a React Native application using the react-native-iaptic library.
+Our library works with the React Native CLI.
+If you are using Expo, you should eject from it to be able to integrate the library.

 The react-native-iaptic library provides a simple integration and a built-in subscription management screen.
 Using the simple integration, you do not need to create screens to manage the subscription process, you only have to configure your information.
 The end result looks like the following:

 <img src="img/iapui2.png" alt="Subscription view" style="max-width: 300px; border: 1px solid #ddd; border-radius: 8px; box-shadow: 0 2px 4px rgba(0,0,0,0.1);">